 For XR or other interactive media services, the application layer’s network requirements could be quite dynamic.
 Typically, the size of data burst in XRM services could vary in a wide range.
-To ensure the occasionally big bursts can be transferred within PDB/PSDB, currently the QoS parameters (e.g. GFBR or MDBV) need to be set according to the potential maximum burst value.
+To ensure the occasionally big bursts can be transferred within PDB/PSDB, currently the QoS parametersneed to be set according to the potential maximum burst value.
 This overprovisioning leads to potential waste of network resource and lower user capacity.

-In this solution, a fast QoS adaptation mechanism is proposed to support the dynamic changes in traffic characteristics:
+In this solution, a fast adaptation mechanism is proposed to support the dynamic changes in traffic characteristics: